MicrosoftDocs/azure-docs/articles/site-recovery/azure-to-azure-how-to-reprotect.md

 ## Prerequisites
-1. The VM failover must be committed.
+1. The VM failover from the primary to secondary region must be committed.
-2. The primary target site hould be available, and you should be able to access or create resources in that region.
+2. The primary target site should be available, and you should be able to access or create resources in that region.

 ## Reprotect a VM

 1. In **Vault** > **Replicated items**, right-click the failed over VM, and select **Re-Protect**.
-Note that that the reprotection direction should appear (from secondary to primary).
+The reprotection direction should show from secondary to primary.

   ![Reprotect](./media/site-recovery-how-to-reprotect-azure-to-azure/reprotect.png)

-2. Review the resource group, network, storage, andaAvailability sets information, and click **OK**.
+2. Review the resource group, network, storage, and availability sets.
+Then click **OK**.
 If there are any resources marked as new, they are created as part of the reprotection process.
 3. The reprotection job seeds the target site with the latest data.
 After that finishes, delta replication takes place.
 Then, you can fail over back to the primary site.
 You can select the storage account or the network you want to use during reprotect, using the customize option.

   ![Customize option](./media/site-recovery-how-to-reprotect-azure-to-azure/customize.png)